Engineered Wood Flooring

 Can engineered wood flooring be sanded and refinished?

-How does engineered wood compare to laminate flooring?
+How long does engineered wood flooring last?